-I’ve collected almost a thousand answers to that question.
-And in all of those replies, I’ve lost count of the number of times I’ve gotten a response that had something to do with TOO MUCH CLUTTER!
+Over the years, I’ve asked my email subscribers and readers one question over and over again: “What is the one thing you’re struggling with within your home right now?”
+I’ve collected almost two thousand answers to that question.
+And in all of those replies, much of the time I’ve gotten a response that had something to do with TOO MUCH CLUTTER!

-“Too much furniture but little space.
+- “Too much furniture but little space.
 Too many things to have but no room to put it all.”

-“…the little bits and pieces make things look cluttered instead of pretty”
+- “…the little bits and pieces make things look cluttered instead of pretty”

 And so on.
 It’s pretty clear that we all struggle with things piling up and looking cluttered.

 With a little organization and some practice, I’m here to tell you that it is possible to declutter your home so that it looks and feels so much better!